 As required, you'll be writing supplemental essays with your application.
 Don't worry; Tufts also gave some great tips on how to ace them here.
 It'll give you an insight into what Tufts wants to see from you, and it'll cut down the daunting task into bite-sized chunks of easiness to be comfortable.

 - Consult the experts

 When you've finally come close to completing your application, consult the experts.
-It'll give you a good idea on how it looks, what stuff to add and other aspects that'll help you improve it further.
+It'll give you a good idea of how it looks, what stuff to add, and other aspects that'll help you improve it further.
 You can also ask around for anyone who's graduated at Tufts and ask them how they made their application.

 - Take a virtual tour